-The Master of Science (MS) in Leadership and Ethics Program combines organizational studies and strategic thinking with training in ethical leadership.
-The Master of Science (MS) in Higher Education Leadership provides preparation for those who are interested in the field of higher education administration.
+The Master of Science (M.S.) in Leadership and Ethics Program combines organizational studies and strategic thinking with training in ethical leadership.
+The Master of Science (M.S.) in Higher Education Leadership provides preparation for those who are interested in the field of higher education administration.
+These programs integrate a body of knowledge infused with the core values of Christian faith and character that can be practically applied within organizations and communities in diverse contexts.

-Designed with the working professional in mind, classes are available in various formats and generally meet one night per week.
-Students may choose to study in our online program, at one of our physical locations, or some combination of the two programs.
-Other options include study trips to Europe, Asia, and Latin America, and various seminars addressing contemporary business issues.
-Through our partnership with the Soderquist Center for Leadership and Ethics, students have access to executive-level leadership development programs.
-Graduate Business Programs can normally be completed in two years.
+Designed with the working professional in mind, classes are available in various formats.
+Students may choose to study online, at one of our physical locations, or in some combination of the two.
+Most courses are eight weeks in duration.
+Other program enhancements include studies trips to Asia, Latin America, South America, and various seminars addressing contemporary business issues.
+Through our partnership with the Soderquist Center for Leadership and Ethics, students also have access to an executive-level leadership development programs.
+A Graduate Business Degree can normally be accomplished in two years.

-All undergraduate and graduate business degree programs at John Brown University are in candidacy for accreditation by the Accreditation Council for Business Schools and Programs (ACBSP), acbsp.org, (913) 339-9356.
+All undergraduate and graduate business degree programs of the Donald G. Soderquist College of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), http://acbsp.org, (913) 339-9356.